Automattic/wc-calypso-bridge/readme.txt

 = Unreleased =
 * Reverted hidden activity bar in WC Admin pages #1217
+* Disable ecommerce menu and relevant JS fixes when SSO is disabled #925

 = 2.2.1 =
 * Fixed fatal error caused by not checking if tasklist exists #1212